 An admissions interview is a meeting we arrange after your child’s Application for Admissions file is complete and has been reviewed by the Admissions Committee.
 Prospective students for the Lower and Middle School will be involved in placement testing at this time to help us assess skill levels and will also be interviewed by the Division Head.
 Prospective students for the High School will be involved in a “shadow interview” and spend the day visiting classes.
 If the student hasn’t been to the school before, they will get a campus tour at this time and an opportunity to speak with students and ask any questions they have about the school and its programs.

 Visits to Chartwell take place from Monday to Friday between 9:00 AM and 3:00 PM.
 Admissions interviews for the Lower and Middle School are arranged from Monday to Friday between 9:00 AM and 3:00 PM.
 Admissions shadow interviews in the High School are arranged from Monday to Friday between 10:00 AM and 2:00 PM.

-Through the generous support of a benefactor, the Tuition Support Fund provides a limited number of financial discounts reducing the cost of tuition by 15% for new students wishing to enroll at Chartwell.
+Through the generous support of a benefactor, the Tuition Support Fund provides a limited number of financial discounts for new students wishing to enroll at Chartwell.